-Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
-No example provided.
+a.
+Where a Dwelling house includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.

 Access Easements

 Access easements contain a driveway constructed to an appropriate standard for the intended use.